Jbleezy/BO1-Reimagined/README.md

 * For zombies to not bleed out, a player must now have line of sight to the zombie in addition to looking at the zombie
 * Zombies will now not bleed out if they are in an active zone in addition to being close to a player
 * Zombies that bleed out from being too far away will now be killed instead of deleted
-* Zombies can no longer be alive and headless
+* Zombies can no longer be headless while alive
-* 4 round and 5 round special rounds will now happen more equally
+* 4 round and 5 round special rounds now happen more equally
 * Max health: 1 million
 * Fixed a bug that caused ceiling spawns to be able to be disabled
 * Fixed a bug that caused spawning zombies to be able to collide with players while they were still invisible to the player